CrossNet Ministries provides safe places for youth to grow, learn, have fun and experience the love of God.

 The Cross Jr. at Blue Ball Program will be held after school at the Blue Ball Elementary School.
 Dates to be determined.

 The Cross Jr. at New Holland Program will held after school at the New Holland Elementary School.
 Dates to be determined.

 This structured after school program is supervised by CrossNet staff and qualified volunteers who are eager to provide a safe and positive environment for the students.

 If you would like to volunteer for either a Tuesday or Thursday with Cross Jr., or to register your student to attend, please contact Charis Pankratz, Mentoring and Education Director, at 717-355-2454, or at firstname.lastname@example.org.

 Students who are struggling in their academic success are matched with capable and willing adults who help them learn, grow and succeed as they work to achieve goals.

 CrossNet Ministries partners with Garden Spot High and Middle Schools to provide free weekly tutoring to students in 7th through 12th grade.
 Volunteer tutors must complete background checks and an initial training before being matched with a student.
 Most tutoring sessions occur at the school library from 2:45–3:45 PM, Monday to Thursday.
 In some cases, sessions occur at the offices of CrossNet Ministries.

 The Parent As Teachers program is free and available to anyone living within the ELANCO school district.
-The program is available to parents beginning in the prenatal stage through age five (5).
+The program is available to parents beginning in the prenatal stage through age three (3).
 ELANCO’s Family Development Specialist will come to the home of participants up to twice per month bringing customized activities, parent handouts, children’s books for the families to keep as well as developmental screenings.
 Parent As Teachers is a great way to prepare your child for Kindergarten and to focus on the relationship between parenting and child development.
 Contact Rachel Weaver at 717-344-6965, if your are interested in signing up or learning more!